oristopo/nanoTAPR/README.md

 1. Make sure that detector calibration has been run
     (you do not get a warning message on program startup).

-2. Connect the cables and adaptor to be used to connect to the device under test (DUT) to the VNA.
+2. Connect cables and adapters from the device under test (DUT) to nanoVNA.

 3. Either run a Fixture calibration on these cables and adaptors, or load a previously saved fixture calibration for these exact same